Assembling the flow cell from components

 This prevents accidental short circuits of the cell from the bolt shafts contacting the grafoil.

 Take one endplate and insert the four M6 x 35 mm hex socket cap bolts with washers.
+This will be the positive endplate.

 Step 4: Place the endplate on the cell assembly tool